 (Emphasis added).
 I am the "first-served" (and only) Solar PV customer for my EMC.
 Others may join me until the electricity that we feed into that EMC's grid "equals 0.2 percent of the utility's annual peak demand in the previous year. . . ."
 But the EMC need not pay us more than "avoided energy cost."

-But that code section, which Georgia was required to enact by compulsion of federal law (more on this below), does not define what "avoided energy cost" means -- a point discussed here.
+But that code section, which Georgia was required to enact by compulsion of federal law (more on this below), does not define what "avoided energy cost" means -- a point discussed here, and also in my comments here.
 Read, too, this piece on value and cost.
 Some might argue that it should be "wholesale."
 Hence, if my EMC can buy electricity from a gas or coal or nuclear (brown powered) plant for, say, $.04/KWH, then that's what it should pay me -- because my Solar PV-generated electricity, once fed into my EMC's grid, helps it "avoid" paying that "brown" power producer that $.04/KWH.

 Others would argue that my EMC should pay me more because my array uses no water and spews no pollution into our environment when it produces electricity.
 Hence, they would insinuate some sort of "carbon tax" into the process (e.g., assign a $.04/KWH "pollution value" to the "brown power" and then make my EMC pay me $.08/KWH to "level the playing field" and thus encourage more green power like mine).
 Also, I'm saving my EMC various components of long and short term, base-through-peak-load capacity and generation costs, etc., so I should, this argument goes, also be compensated for that.
 Too, the brown-power sellers are subsidized (yes, "politics"), which enables them to artificially lower their prices to green power's disadvantage (sidenote: my free web-book, Free Market Solar Power argues against any subsidies to either brown or green power).